colepeters/cpSublimeTextIcon/README.md

 - Icon Slate project file (for converting <code>.png</code> files to <code>.icns</code> files

 You will need the [Sketch beta](http://www.bohemiancoding.com/sketch/beta/) (v2.3.2 build 5137 or later)to edit the master file.
 Icon Slate is available for [download on the App Store](https://itunes.apple.com/gb/app/icon-slate/id439697913?mt=12), or you can use another converter of your choice (preferably one that includes options for including 2x assets for Retina displays).

+## Version notes

+1.1: Converted the tile from a rounded rectangle to a circle — more OSX friendly.
+Some subtle colour adjustments.
+Also added an outline to the light 16pt icon to aid visibility within OSX's list view.

+1.0.1: Converted the “st” type for 16pt icons to outlines

+1.0: First release!